oskarhenriksson/TropicalHomotopies.jl/README.md

 It uses functionality from Oscar.jl and HomotopyContinuation.jl.

-The underlying ideas are to be explained in a forthcoming paper with Paul Helminck, Oskar Henriksson, Yue Ren, Benjamin Schröter.
+The underlying ideas are to be explained in a forthcoming paper with Paul Helminck, Oskar Henriksson, Yue Ren, and Benjamin Schröter.

 > [!WARNING]
 > This is an early version of the code, made public for demonstration purposes.